 Marketing Authorisation Holder (also MAHs)Usually a reference to EU central system authority but can also mean authorisation by MHRA.

-HRAMeans Medicines and Healthcare products Regulatory Agency being the medical regulator in the UK.
+MHRAMeans Medicines and Healthcare products Regulatory Agency being the medical regulator in the UK.

-MSDsMaterial safety data sheet (see SDs).
+MSDsMaterial safety data sheet, (see also the definition of SDS).

 MTDMeans the maximum tolerate dose of a drug or medicine.

 MonitoringThe act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded, and reported in accordance with the protocol, Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and the applicable regulatory requirement(s).